This is Engineering

 Academy of Science Engagement

-This year BP has announced the renewal of our partnership with the Science Museum through the creation of a ground-breaking Academy of Science Engagement.
+Here at BP we are proud to continue our partnership with the Science Museum through the ground-breaking Academy of Science Engagement.

-This major new initiative aims to tackle the UK’s STEM shortage by improving and co-ordinating informal science learning across the country.
+This major initiative, now in its second year, aims to tackle the UK’s STEM shortage by improving and coordinating informal science learning across the country.
 By regularly bringing together museum professionals, teachers and STEM educators at sites in London and Manchester, the Academy will improve the quality and increase the provision of informal science learning experiences for the next generation of scientists and engineers.

-The Science Museum Group Academy of Science Engagement will open its doors at both the Science Museum in London and the Museum of Science and Industry in Manchester this September.
+The Science Museum Group Academy of Science Engagement is at both the Science Museum in London and the Museum of Science and Industry in Manchester.

 Discover the science behind your favourite theme park rides.